vampy/Makefile/README.md

 ```

 ## Running the Examples
+A makefile is executed with the `make` command, e.g. `make [options] [target1 target2 ...]`.
+By default, when make looks for the makefile, if a makefile name was not included as a parameter, it tries the following names, in order: `makefile` and `Makefile`.

-I made a quick [video](/screencasts.html) to show how to run these examples.
-You'll need a terminal and "make" installed.
+You'll need a terminal and `make` installed.
 For each example, put the contents in a file called `Makefile`, and in that directory run the command `make`.
 Here is the output of running the above example:
 ```bash
 $ make
 echo "int main() { return 0; }" > blah.c